2ndSightLab/ai-tracker/mistake-tracker.md

 ## 6/13/2026 -- egregious mistakes by Opus 4.8:

+🔴 Trying to chagne the root node for some dumb reason when it's suposed to be editing values in a block inside the root.
+NO REASON.
+Good news: for an existing non-empty file, xml-write-nested does NOT change the root.
+It only...

+🔴 Model says: You're right.
+The parser is fine — the README ### XML Parsing requirements say I can use bracket predicates and the descendant // construct in an XML_XPATH for reads.
+The fix is to write scoped to the parent, not change the parser.
+The xml-write upsert matches the first <name> anywhere because I'm not using the parser correctly per the requirements.

 🔴 I have a rule in readme to NOT write comments in code only to refernece requiremet sections otherwise I end up with comments that do not match the requiremnts I do not want long nonsense commets no one should be looking at.
 They should be lookign at the requiremnts in the README.
 I cannot get the model to stop writing verbose unneccessary coments.
 Please make that stop.

 🔴  I told AI to fix dispply which looked really weird like this when a value is not set on an edit sreen: